amritamaz/academic-homepage/index.md

 title: home
 ---

+I am computer systems and architecture researcher with an emphasis on visual computing applications, like AR/VR and video streaming.
+Since receiving my PhD in June 2020, I have been building [Vignette AI] [vignetteco], a UW spin-out company based on my visual computing research and funded by a [CoMotion Fellowship] [comotion].

-I am a [CoMotion Postdoctoral Fellow] [comotion], commercializing my research in visual computing.
-I received my PhD in Spring 2020 from the [Allen School of Computer Science] [cse] at the [University of Washington] [uw].
+My PhD work was advised by Luis Ceze and Mark Oskin in the [Allen School of Computer Science] [cse] at the [University of Washington] [uw].
 During grad school, I worked in the [computer architecture group][arch], the [UW Reality Lab][reality], and the [UW DB group][db].
 I also spent time working with vision and graphics researchers at the Facebook Reality Lab and Google Research.

 My research focuses on **new systems for VR, video, and graphics** using hardware-software codesign and ML-for-systems techniques.
 My work spans the **glass-to-glass visual computing pipeline**; I like to work on systems problems ranging from camera capture, to visual data processing and storage, to media distribution and rendering.